Achatina fulica (giant African land snail)

 DescriptionTop of page

-L. fulica is distinctive in appearance and is readily identified by its large size and relatively long, narrow, conical shell.
-Reaching a length of up to 20 cm, the shell is more commonly in the size range 5 to 10 cm.
+A. fulica is distinctive in appearance and is readily identified by its large size and relatively long, narrow, conical shell.
+Reaching a length of up to 20 cm, the shell is more commonly in the size range 5-10 cm.
 The colour can be variable but is most commonly light brown, with alternating brown and cream bands on young snails and the upper whorls of larger specimens.
 The coloration becomes lighter towards the tip of the shell, which is almost white.
-There are from six to nine spirally striate whorls with moderately impressed sutures.
+There are from seven to nine spirally striate whorls with moderately impressed sutures.
 The shell aperture is ovate-lunate to round-lunate with a sharp, unreflected outer lip.
 The mantle is dark brown with rubbery skin.
 There are two pairs of tentacles on the head: a short lower pair and a large upper pair with round eyes situated at the tip.
-The mouth has a horned mandible containing some 80,000 teeth (Schotman, 1989).
+The mouth has a horned mandible, and a radula containing about 142 rows of teeth, with 129 teeth per row (Schotman, 1989; Salgado, 2010).
 Eggs are spherical to ellipsoidal in shape (4.5-5.5 mm in diameter) and are yellow to cream in colour.

 DistributionTop of page